Monday, November 30, 2020

 The kids are forever making things, like this plushie car.

 So yes, there have been losses but there have also been gains.
-I don't want them to see what they've lost (and seriously, they haven't lost much at all) and just see this time as one of the best years in their life.
+I don't want them to see what they've lost (and seriously, they haven't lost much at all) and just see this time as one of the best years of their life.
 "The year Mama and Papa were just home.
 The year we bonded as brothers and became friends forever.
 The year we discovered what we wanted to do in our life (this is my hope!) because we had time to do all sorts of things.
 The year we learned so many things because Mama and Papa finally had the time to talk with us instead of rushing here and there.
 The year Mama wasn't cranky and tired.
 The year we were relaxed and happy and safe at home."

 I don't want to make plans for 2021 or for Christmas even.
 Everything's just so uncertain.
 The plan is just to stay safe and survive today.
 But there is a joy in my heart because the ones I love most in the world are with me.
 And I've been forced by this pandemic to spend time with them and make that time count.
 Because who knows how long I have with them?